rubyonjets/jets/docs/_docs/function-properties.md

 title: Function Properties
 ---

-Jets ultimately translate ruby code into Lambda functions.
+Jets ultimately translate Ruby code into Lambda functions.
 Each [Lambda function's properties](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html) can be controlled with Jets.
 Here are the ways to set the function properties and their order of precedence:

 1. function specific properties - highest precedence
 2. class-wide function properties